lqc/thinkcspy/source/functions.rst

    Now we're ready to begin.
 Put the mouse cursor on the line of the program where we create the turtle screen, and press the *F4* key.
-This will run the Python program up to, but not including, the line where you have the cursor.
-Your program will "break" now, and provide a highlight on the next line to be executed, something like this:
+This will run the Python program up to, but not including, the line where we have the cursor.
+Our program will "break" now, and provide a highlight on the next line to be executed, something like this:

    .. image:: illustrations/breakpoint.png

-   At this point you can press the *F7* key (*step into*) repeatedly to single step through the code.
-Observe as you execute lines 10, 11, 12, ... how the turtle window gets created, how its canvas colour is changed, how the title gets changed, how the turtle is created on the canvas, and then how the flow of execution gets into the loop, and from there into the function, and into the function's loop, and then repeatedly through the body of that loop.
+   At this point we can press the *F7* key (*step into*) repeatedly to single step through the code.
+Observe as we execute lines 10, 11, 12, ... how the turtle window gets created, how its canvas color is changed, how the title gets changed, how the turtle is created on the canvas, and then how the flow of execution gets into the loop, and from there into the function, and into the function's loop, and then repeatedly through the body of that loop.

-   While you do this, also hover your mouse over some of the variables in the program, and confirm that their values match your conceptual model of what is happening.
+   While we do this, we can also hover your mouse over some of the variables in the program, and confirm that their values match our conceptual model of what is happening.

-   After a few loops, when you're about to execute line 20 and you're starting to get bored, you can use the key *F8* to "step over" the function you are calling.
+   After a few loops, when we're about to execute line 20 and we're starting to get bored, we can use the key *F8* to "step over" the function we are calling.
 This executes all the statements in the function, but without having to step through each one.
-You always have the choice to either "go for the detail", or to "take the high-level view" and execute the function as a single chunk.
+We always have the choice to either "go for the detail", or to "take the high-level view" and execute the function as a single chunk.

-   There are some other options, including one that allow you to *resume* execution without further stepping.
+   There are some other options, including one that allow us to *resume* execution without further stepping.
    Find them under the *Run* menu of PyScripter.

 .. index::